 I have also been fortunate to work with many respected activists and organizers with decades of experience.
 My role as editor in these situations is oftentimes to help them tell stories that connect the past to the present, offering lessons for those engaged in similar struggles today.

 The two writers I’ve worked with the most over the years are longtime organizer George Lakey and antiwar activist Frida Berrigan.
-Both have long-running columns on Waging Nonviolence that became books.
-In Frida’s case, I co-edited her book, “It Runs in the Family,” which was published by OR Books in 2013.
+In addition to their many articles for Waging Nonviolence, I’ve also edited their memoirs.
+George’s is set to be published by Seven Stories Press in Fall 2022.
+Frida’s was published by OR Books in 2013.